x64dbg/blog/_posts/06-11-2016-weekly-digest-11.md

 ## Fixed more GUI update issues

 Sadly the recent [performance improvements](http://x64dbg.com/blog/#disassembly-speed-improvements) have introduced lots of GUI refresh bugs.
-Even more have been solved this week...
+Many were fixed and even more have been solved this week...

 ## Remember history in goto file offset and RVA